uofu-emb/rtos/labs/1.testing/README.md

 Setup the project with `pio project init --board nucleo_f446re --project-option "framework=zephyr"` Init a git repository with `git init`
-Copy in the github actions template **todo add a link** to `.github/workflows/main.yml` Copy in the .gitignore template **todo add a link** to .gitignore
+Copy in the github actions template to `.github/workflows/main.yml` Copy in the .gitignore template to `.gitignore`

-## Working with threads.
+## Working with untested code.
 ### Setup
-Copy the thread.c function from this directory into your project src directory.
+Copy the blink.c function from this directory into your project src directory.
 We will be using this file as the foundation of the lab.

 Commit the new main.c file to source control.
 Make sure to give a helpful and descriptive commit message.
-### Working with undocumented code.
+### Tactics
 You now have the all too common task of taking an undocumented piece of code, understanding it, and modifying it.

 There are many ways to approach an unfamiliar codebase.
 Some strategies you might take: